 WordPress - Troubleshooting - I clicked on a link and I am redirected to my original language

-In this article, you'll find how to troubleshoot when you're redirected to your original language when clicking on a link.
+In this article, you'll learn how to troubleshoot when you're redirected to your original language when clicking on a link.

 1. Missing Slash "/" at the end of the link